 A web front end that allows ticket creation and modification.
 It includes a search engine to effectively find tickets, by timeframe, category and lots of other options.
 The query results can be saved for further processing in various formats.
 The web front end has different views for users and support staff, each tailored to the specific needs of these groups.

-An interface that can be used to connect other tickt systems to the central helpdesk.
+An interface that can be used to connect other ticket systems to the central helpdesk.
 There are two variations of the interface, one based on web services and one based on messaging.

 A workflow engine, in which the workflows for the ticket handling process are implemented.
 These workflows can vary significantly depending on the specific ticket categories or areas of support.

-A user database in which the support staff is registered and the different access rights are documented.
+A user database in which the support staff are registered and the different access rights are documented.

 A ticket database containing the actual status and the complete history of all tickets created or having passed through the GGUS helpdesk.